-You can also delete legal values, but only if the two following conditions are respected:
+Legal values from Custom Fields can be deleted, but only if the following two conditions are respected:

 - 1. The value is not used by default for the field. - 2.
 No bug is currently using this value.

 If any of these conditions is not respected, the value cannot be deleted.
 The only way to delete these values is to reassign bugs to another value and to set another value as default for the field.